Countries With The Least Crypto Tax

 Singapore residency is slightly difficult to obtain, as one of the best ways requires you to invest 2.5 million Singapore dollars (1.9 million USD) to obtain residency by investment.

-However, Singapore is a safe country with the best of everything, it's difficult to find a better place to live.
+However, Singapore is such a safe country with the best of everything that it's difficult to find a better place to live.

 Switzerland

 You'll still have to pay tax, as it's not one of the tax-free countries.
-However, the laws are friendly to businesses and individual investors that invest in, trade, or profit from crypto in most ways.
+However, the laws are friendly to businesses and individual investors that invest in, trade in, or profit from crypto in most ways.

-Crypto taxes in particular are pretty great, as capital gains tax doesn't exist for individual investors that aren't trading as professionals.
-However, you can expect to pay income tax for crypto mining, staking, and professional day trading.
+Crypto taxes in particular are pretty great, as capital gains tax doesn't exist for individual investors who aren't trading as professionals.
+But you can expect to pay income tax if you mine crypto, stake crypto, or trade crypto professionally on the same day.
 You'll also be subject to the wealth tax rate, which depends on your total net worth and the area you live in.

 Becoming a Resident